brentgroves/repsys/meetings/week50.md

 - Sam something about Mach2 or Kep ServerEx
 - Brendan anything you want :-)
 - Brent Web Hooks
 - Can Open Source compete in server arena?
-Dell needs to make money so Microsoft Server drivers will work first, then VMWare ESXi, Red Hat, SuSu Novell, and finally debian Canonical.
+Dell needs to make money so Microsoft Server hardware drivers will work first, then VMWare ESXi, Red Hat, SuSu Novell, and finally debian Canonical.
-- What is the main Open Source project competing in the server/cloud arena.
+- What is the main Open Source project competing in the server/cloud arena?
 OpenStack 3rd most popular Open Source project.
+With the great help of Carl and Jared I'm attempting to install Canonical's implementation on Dell PowerEdge R620s.
-- Statistics used in reporting can drive business decisions.
-Which system should I learn?
+- Data analysis used in reporting can drive business decisions.
+What should I learn?
 Study statistics, Microsoft PowerBI, IBM SPSS, R, and Python.
+- New data analysis and machine learning ideas are available first in R and is used more in acedemics but Python is also greatly used and has the advantage of being a general purpose language which is easier to make software with.

 - **[Backup and Restore  Prometheus](https://devopstales.github.io/kubernetes/backup-and-retore-prometheus/)**
 - **[Time Series Analysis](../linux/time-series-analysis/time-series-analysis.md)**